Prag8855/aab/content/guides/freelance-visa.md

 ### Renew your freelance visa

 Your freelance visa is valid for up to 3 years.
-You must renew it around 8 weeks before it expires.
+You must renew it around 8 weeks before it expires, not sooner.

 **[How to renew a freelance visa ➞](/guides/renew-german-freelance-visa)**